The essential city cost snapshot

 Travel money: buy before your fly

 Wherever you're travelling, you’re likely to get a better rate on your travel money if you buy before you get to the airport.
-With Post Office, you can quickly and easily buy currency online or in branch.
-Or you can take your holiday cash on a handy, secure, prepaid travel money card.
+With Post Office, you can quickly and easily buy currency online or in participating branches.
+Choose Click and Collect or next-day delivery.
+Or take your holiday cash on a handy, secure, prepaid travel money card.
 Check the exchange rate for your destination to get the most out of your travel money.

 Always check the latest travel advice